M8086/set-vars/README.md

 # set-vars
-A powershell script to set your environment variables for the Azure SDK
+A powershell script to set your environment variables for the Python Azure SDK

 Mainly intended for Windows users.